 “Our company has never been as hard-hit as it was by the Sept.
 11, 2001, terror attacks in New York and Washington.
 We lost over 40 percent of our business.
 Airports sent vast quantities of the knife back to us.”

 — Carl Elsener Jr., the current CEO of Victorinox, discussing how the 9/11 attacks, which led to new airline restrictions that made it impossible to carry a Swiss Army Knife on a plane, threatened the company.
 The reason had much to do with the fact that the knife was shorthand for Swiss culture, and as a result was a constant seller at duty-free stores prior to the attacks.
 Despite that, the company has never had to lay off a single employee.

 Five unusual variations on modern Swiss Army Knives

-- MP3 player.
+- MP3 players.
 Hold on to your iPod Nanos, because Victorinox once made a Swiss Army Knife with a built-in MP3 player.
 Beyond cutting rope, one unique feature of the s.beat audio player is that it supports Ogg Vorbis.

-- 141-function knife.
-Good luck trying to find one, but Wenger has in the past sold a two-pound, 141-function Swiss Army Knife, a device that's probably way too large to fit into your pocket but includes a cupped cigar cutter, a ruler, and an awl.
+- 141-function knives.
+Good luck trying to find one, but Wenger has in the past sold a two-pound, 141-function Swiss Army Knife, a device that’s probably way too large to fit into your pocket but includes a cupped cigar cutter, a ruler, and an awl.
 It costs more than a Macbook, but it probably does a lot more, too.